 What’s more, a steady stream of dividends indicates that a company keeps straight books.
 You can hide a lot of bad news with tricky accounting, but you can’t fake dividends.

 The only thing better than a generous dividend is a generous and growing dividend.
 And there’s only one way to consistently raise dividends: by growing cash flow.

 Any company that can do that year after year will create a near-miraculous pile of money for you.
 Here’s what I mean…

 Altria (NYSE: MO), which most investors dismiss as a stodgy company, is a perfect example of this phenomenon.
 There’s nothing fancy about making wine and cigarettes.
-But with its high dividends and years of 15%-to-20% growth, Altria has thrown off some of the best long-term returns of any investment of the past two decades.
+But it was able to string together a remarkable run of high dividends and 15%-to-20% growth.
+This led to some of the best long-term returns of any investment of the past two decades.